proxytranslation/user-docs/dashboard2/complexitymatrix.md

 Complexity Matrix
 =================

-The Complexity Matrix (CM) is two things: first, it is a **note-taking application** where you can order your knowledge of a site and various issues in relation to the project.
+The Complexity Matrix (CM) is two things: first, it is a **note-taking application** where you can get your knowledge of a project domain and various potential issues in order.
 Second, it is the first feature to showcase the look & feel of the **Dashboard 2**.
 Feedback is welcome!

 You'll recall from the introduction that there are a number of questions to ask when you embark on a new project, so as to create better forecasts for your project expenses and the required amount of work to get the project going.
 The CM is meant to make this easier via a screen that you can use to track issues from within the project itself.